-t is appreciated that teachers may wish to modify or develop tasks during the course, and that the details of the outline may be amended when undertaken by ndividual candidates.
+It is appreciated that teachers may wish to modify or develop tasks during the course, and that the details of the outline may be amended when undertaken by individual candidates.
 Please copy this form as necessary.

-Syllabus content to which the task relates ana Cann
+Title Brief outline of task Syllabus content to which the task relates

-Brief outline of task

-Title